braveulysses/scim2-js/README.md

 # scim2-js

 This is a simple JavaScript library for [SCIM 2](http://www.simplecloud.info/) applications.
-SCIM 2 is a set of standards that defines a schema for representing identities and a REST API for creating, retrieving, updating, and deleting them.
+SCIM 2 is a set of standards that defines a schema for representing identities, plus a REST API for creating, retrieving, updating, and deleting them.

 This library's feature set is not exhaustive and covers a limited set of common cases.
 These include: